Colonizer Conspiracy: Di Bleck Pentha Earned 7 Oscar Noms BUT WHERE IS RYAN COOGLER’S BEST DIRECTOR NOD???

 ❮

-Ryan Cooger’s Oscars Snub Sparks Twitter Hysteria
+Ryan Coogler’s Oscars Snub Sparks Twitter Hysteria

-Look, we’re very, very excited about Black Panther‘s SEVEN Oscar nominations that celebrate everything about the iconic cultural obsession EXCEPT super director Ryan Coogler who was SNUBBED yet again for Best Director in a truly baffling moment that shook up Black Twitter.
+Look, we’re very, very excited about Black Panther‘s SEVEN Oscar nominations that celebrated everything about the iconic cultural obsession EXCEPT super director Ryan Coogler who was SNUBBED yet again for Best Director in a truly baffling moment that shook up Black Twitter.

 Peep the Twitter chitter-chatter over Ryan Coogler’s latest MAJOR SNUB on the flip.